What is the Suzuki Method?

 private lesson & group class lesson observations are helpful to understand how "things work" and if you

 are undecided on an instrument, this can help in the decision making process.
-Our group classes meet
+Group classes

 ./ Attend the Brand New Parent Orientation Sessions